DaddyMillz/event/readme.md

-# Kathie Event World 🌸
+# D&Dees Event World 🌸

 Kathie Event World is a professional event planning and decoration website.
 The site showcases services, event catalogues, and ways for clients to connect with us.